lucascalsilva/insurance-application-simulator/README.md

 * **[wait time]:** Time (in seconds) that the utiliy will wait between creating each dummy application.
 * **[language]:** Language that will be used, can either be "de" (Deutsch) or "en" (English).
 * **[insurance application endpoint] (Optional):** Overwrites the default endpoint for the rest api of the insurance application.
 The default is "http://localhost:8080/camunda-showcase-insurance-application/api/new-application".
-* **[base request filename] (Optional):** Overwrites the base-request.json file with a custom one (must be in the same directory).
+* **[base request filename] (Optional):** Overwrites the base-request.json file with a custom one (must be in the same directory that the jar is being executed).

 ## Example:

-**Creates 10 applications using the Deutsch as language.**
+**Creates 10 applications using Deutsch as language.**

 java -jar insurance-application-simulator-0.0.1-SNAPSHOT.jar 10 0 de

-**Creates 100 applications, each one at every 3 seconds, using the English as language and a custom endpoint.**
+**Creates 100 applications, each one at every 3 seconds, using English as language and a custom endpoint for the insurance application api.**

 java -jar insurance-application-simulator-0.0.1-SNAPSHOT.jar 100 3 en http://localhost:9090/camunda-showcase-insurance-application/api/new-application

-**Creates 200 applications, each one at every 2 seconds, using the English as language, a custom endpoint and a custom-file.json as the base request file.**
+**Creates 200 applications, each one at every 2 seconds, using the English as language, a custom endpoint for the insurance application api and a custom-file.json as the base request file.**

 java -jar insurance-application-simulator-0.0.1-SNAPSHOT.jar 200 2 en http://localhost:9090/camunda-showcase-insurance-application/api/new-application custom-file.json